 About Our Work

-The Research and Policy Team at SJI conducts and publishes research in two major areas: Labor Market Opportunity and College Attainment & Career Pathways.
+The Policy Research and Evaluation Team at SJI conducts and publishes research in two major areas: Labor Market Opportunity and College Attainment & Career Pathways.

 Our labor market research is primarily focused on identifying job opportunities that are accessible to individuals who have less than a college degree.
 This information is used to inform local colleges and training providers as well as SJI programs.
 A secondary focus of research in this area is to understand the change in living wage over time, skill requirements to remain competitive in the local labor market, and identifying the availability of training.
 We also provide knowledge to the community and community partners on specific sectors of the labor market.
 As a part of this work, SJI released a comprehensive report in January 2018, Big Picture: Changing Poverty and Employment Outcomes, which analyzed changes in poverty conditions and employment outcomes by zip code.